bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 > </prior>
 >```

-The last part of the `distribution` block is labelled the `likelihood`, and contains the `treeLikelihood`, which determines how well the inferred tree fits the data.
-Once again, we are using a fixed phylogeny, and can remove this from our XML.
-What we consider the `likelihood` in our analysis is instead how well the model parameters fit our phylogeny, so we will cut and paste our model into this part of the XML.
+As before, the last part of the `distribution` block is labelled the `likelihood`, and contains the `treeLikelihood`, which we don't need because we are using a fixed phylogeny.
+What we consider the `likelihood` in our analysis is instead how well the model parameters fit our phylogeny, so this time we will cut and paste our model into this part of the XML.

 >Remove the `treeLikelihood` block from the `likelihood` part of the XML:
 >